wellcometrust/deep_reference_parser/README.md

 EOF

-# Run the model.
-This will take a little time while the weights and embeddings
+# Run the splitter model.
+This will take a little time while the weights and
-# are downloaded.
-The weights are about 300MB, and the embeddings 950MB.
+# embeddings are downloaded.
+The weights are about 300MB, and the embeddings
+# 950MB.

+python -m deep_reference_parser split --verbose "$(cat references.txt)"

+# For parsing:

-python -m deep_reference_parser predict --verbose "$(cat references.txt)"
+python -m deep_reference_parser parse --verbose "$(cat references.txt)"
 ```

 ## The longer guide